AnyLeoPeace/DURLECA/README.md

 # DURLECA
 Here is the released code for the DUal-objective Reinforcement-Learning Epidemic Control Agent (DURLECA) presented in our KDD paper *Reinforced Epidemic Control: Saving Both Lives and Economy*.

-## TODO
-- [ ] Provide a sample code for generating a synthetic OD dataset.

-## Generate a synthetic OD dataset
+## Use your own OD dataset
 Please note that we would not provide the real-world Beijing dataset due to privacy and ethical concerns.
-Thus, we suggest users generate a synthetic OD dataset or use any other dataset from their own resources.
+We suggest and welcome other users test DURLECA on other real-world datasets from their own resources.

 Please change the dataset path in the utils.py file.